2045 United Federation Report on the Great Transition: The Culture of Transition

 What is the ‘why’ of your existence?
 What is the meaning of your life?
 If you are struggling for an answer, ask: ‘What do I bring to the world through my gifts?
 What can I give the world in order to make it better place?
 How am I living right now?
 Is there a better way?’

 These are not ‘classic’ philosophical questions.
 But by asking these questions and staying with them, reflecting deeply and honestly on the meaning of life, you become a philosopher.
-It is really that simple.
+It really is that simple.
 The meaning of philosophy is to reflect on meaning.
-Reflecting on meaning makes life more meaningful, which is why there have always been and will always be philosophers.
+Reflecting on meaning makes life more meaningful, which is why there has always been and will always be philosophers.

 Life-changing love: Badiou and the birth of possibility